-Welsh rugby: Chair announced for WRU review panel
+Welsh rugby: Former judge to lead WRU sexism claims probe

 - Published

-A chair has been appointed for the panel which will consider allegations of sexism, misogyny and racism within the Welsh Rugby Union (WRU).
+A former high court judge will chair a panel which will consider allegations of sexism, misogyny and racism within the Welsh Rugby Union (WRU).

 The claims led to the resignation of WRU chief executive Steve Phillips and the promise of a taskforce to investigate.